mjdamgaard/UP-Web-Project/README (long version).md

 template instance can be considered as "clarifying details."

-## The "killer application" of openSDB
+## The "killer applications" of openSDB

-The first application of openSDB that I am currently in the process of developing (currently alone, but I hope that I can attract others to the project), and which I believe...
+Apart from the obvious application of searching for information semantically, a topic that will be known by any reader already familiar with the vision of the Semantic Web, there are some even more important applications that I wish to highlight, which especially show the usefulness of the fact that openSDB allows all semantic inputs to be bend in degrees of how right/fitting they are.
+I thus see these as the so-called "killer applications" of openSDB.

+The applications described in this section is what I am currently working on in terms of the front-end source code of this GitHub repository.
+I thus intend to implement these applications as part of a web app, which I intend to host at www.opensdb.com.
+And apart from the web app, some of the applications described in this section will also need a browser extension to function optimally (which I have not yet begun working on at the moment of writing).

+First and foremost, openSDB hopes to create an application..